They say to err is human.

-But when you’re running an e-commerce startup or small business, some errors can have serious financial ramifications.
+But when running an e-commerce store, a startup or any small business, some errors can have serious financial ramifications.

-One of the biggest referral marketing mistakes we see, is companies (from big businesses to fledgling e-commerce sites) trying to save a buck as they attempt to entice customers with lackluster incentives.
+One of the biggest referral marketing mistakes we see is companies (from big businesses to fledgling e-commerce sites) trying to save a buck as they attempt to entice customers with lacklustre incentives.

 Let’s face it.
-You’re not going to gain many new prospects offering customers a logoed stress ball or free promotional pen.
+You won’t gain many new prospects by offering customers a logoed stress ball or a free promotional pen.

 Gilt did this masterfully, developing a comprehensive insider program to encourage referrals.

-To appeal to their broad customer base, Gilt didn’t just go with one incentive but instead established a tiered system of rewards including everything from free merchandise to insider access to their best flash sales.
+To appeal to its broad customer base, Gilt didn’t just go with one incentive but established a tiered system of rewards, including everything from free merchandise to insider access to their best flash sales.